-Agency RMBS rallied in the first quarter, thereby reversing the negative trend of the second half of 2013.
+Agency RMBS rallied in the second quarter, continuing the first quarter trend.
 Our Agency RMBS are principally comprised of "specified pools."
 Specified pools are fixed rate Agency pools with special prepayment characteristics, such as pools comprised of low loan balance mortgages, pools comprised of mortgages backed by investor properties, pools containing mortgages originated through the government-sponsored "Making Homes Affordable" refinancing programs, and pools containing mortgages with various other prepayment characteristics.
-Specified pools, which were particularly hard hit in 2013 as interest rates rose, and the perceived value of their prepayment protection declined, kept pace with the bond market rally in the first quarter of 2014.
-Despite the drop in interest rates, our Agency interest only securities also performed well during the quarter, as prepayments remained subdued.